code-n-debug/cnd-blogs/02. How to Send Emails in Node.js using Nodemailer/README.md

 One of the core functionality of an application is to send an email to the users.
 This email notification allows you to know what's happening in your account or transaction.

-Luckily NodeJS provides an easy way to send an email.
+Luckily, NodeJS provides an easy way to send an email.

 # Prerequisite.